SurajSonawane2415/MazeBlaze/README.md

 In this project, we will create a Line-following, Maze-solving bot which can find the shortest path in the given maze.

 ## Domains Explored
 Artificial Intelligence, Embedded C, Control Systems, Graph algorithms, Electronics, PCB design.

 ## Project Workflow
-- Learn to design PCB and understand the design of PCB used in MazeBlaze bot
+- Learning firmware development by completing [Firmware task](https://github.com/SurajSonawane2415/MazeBlaze/tree/main/task/suraj/firmware).
+Abd we also understand firware used in [SRA Wall-E](https://github.com/SRA-VJTI/Wall-E) and [MazeBlaze-v2](https://github.com/PritK99/MazeBlaze).
+- Learning PCB design by completing the line sensor array [pcb_design](https://github.com/SurajSonawane2415/MazeBlaze/tree/main/task/suraj/pcb%20design) task.
+- For bot design Improvement we have created a detailed sheet to make the bot design better.
+In which we added advantages and disadvantages of many designs we've reviewed and chosen the best design for the MazeBlaze-v3 bot.
+- PCB Design for MazeBlaze-v3 by considering all points to make the bot design better.
-- Implementing left follow rule
+- Implementing left follow rule.
-- Implementing path planing
+- Implementing path planing.
-- Implementing Dijsktra's Algorithm
+- Implementing dijsktra's algorithm.
-- Implementing Flood Fill Algorithm
+- Implementing floodfill algorithm.

 ## Demo